Historic Third Ward (Milwaukee): Third Ward Fire of 1892

-Reconstruction

 Prominent local architects stepped in to design many of the commercial structures after the 1892 fire.
-Over the next 36 years construction continued, giving the buildings an interesting continuity that unifies the neighborhood because of this relatively short time of development.
-Italian immigrants replaced the Irish during this period of reconstruction, and the Irish had moved to different areas in the city.
-The Italians were very prolific in the warehouse businesses, establishing Commission Row, a grouping of grocery commission houses.
+Over the next 36 years construction continued, giving the buildings an interesting continuity that unified the neighborhood because of this relatively short time of development.
+Italian immigrants replaced the Irish-Americans during this period of reconstruction, and the Irish-Americans had moved to different areas in the city.
+The Italian-Americans were very prolific in the warehouse businesses, establishing Commission Row, a grouping of grocery commission houses.
 By 1915, 29 Italian saloons, 45 Italian groceries, an Italian bank and two spaghetti factories populated the Ward.
 Grocery warehouses, liquor distributors dry goods businesses and manufacturers were the business that flourished during this time.

-Urban Decline and Renewal
+Urban decline and renewal

-Highway construction displaced the close-knit Italian Third Ward community in the 1960s.
-The trucking industry and suburb growth led to the decline of warehouse operations and industry.
-Ironically, Milwaukee's first architectural landmark was named in 1967, the Blessed Virgin of Pompeii Catholic Church, the same year it was demolished for construction of the I-794 freeway.
+The development of I-794 in the 1960s forced out the majority of the close-knit Italian-American Third Ward community, including the demolition of Blessed Virgin of Pompeii Catholic Church in 1967 (named earlier that year as Milwaukee's first architectural landmark).
+The trucking industry and suburban sprawl led to the decline of warehouse operations and industry as well, leaving much of the Third Ward barren.
 By the 1970s, the area became known as a Red-light district to the dismay of many long-standing residents and business owners.
 As a result, several business owners united to successfully combat the spread of "red light" uses in the neighborhood.

 By the 1980s, a growing number of Milwaukeeans began to realize the architectural and cultural value of the district.
-"The Historic Third Ward District" is established by the National Register of Historic Places as it accepts 70 buildings spanning approximately 10 square blocks in the district.
+"The Historic Third Ward District" was established by the National Register of Historic Places as it accepts 70 buildings spanning approximately 10 square blocks in the district.
 It was also during this period that the Milwaukee Institute of Art and Design purchased a former warehouse in the neighborhood and renovated it as its main campus building.
 Later in the 1980s, the City of Milwaukee Department of Public Works removed the Buffalo Street Bridge.
 This project proved controversial as it removed a valuable access point to the Third Ward, further isolating it but also helping to maintain its unique atmosphere.

-The 1990s marked a period of rapid development in the Third Ward as historic warehouses were purchased and renovated into market-rate housing at times displacing former tenants.
-During this period, the City of Milwaukee invested $3.4 million in streetscape projects as well as in the construction of two large municipal parking structures in an effort to draw visitors to the area.
-Several hundred new loft-style apartments are opened during the decade along with new offices in former warehouse buildings.
-The Milwaukee Riverwalk is opened to the public providing an additional link along the Milwaukee River between Downtown Milwaukee and the Third Ward.
+The 1990s marked a period of rapid development in the Third Ward, as historic warehouses were purchased and renovated into market-rate housing, at times displacing former tenants.
+During this period, the City of Milwaukee invested $3.4 million in streetscape projects, as well as in the construction of two large municipal parking structures, in an effort to draw visitors to the area.
+Several hundred new loft-style apartments were opened during the decade, along with new offices in former warehouse buildings.
+The Milwaukee Riverwalk was opened to the public, providing an additional link along the Milwaukee River between Downtown Milwaukee and the Third Ward.